ZGCDDoo/ctint-science/README.md

 ## Notes

-This program reproduces the DMFT results that can be found in the following article: https://arxiv.org/abs/1802.09456 .
+This program reproduces the DMFT results that can be found in the following science article: http://science.sciencemag.org/content/early/2018/12/06/science.aat4134.abstract

+It is also available on the *arxiv*:https://arxiv.org/abs/1802.09456 .

 However, this program is not optimized for speed.
 The main reasons being ease of use and installation.
 Please contact the developper to discuss obtaining the optimized version.